mf210/WAYD/README.md

 [![WAYD project image 1](https://github.com/mf210/WAYD/blob/main/project-images/page1.png)](https://faresi.pythonanywhere.com)

-I build this web application because  I wanted to answer to one of the frequently asked question in my life, "How did I spend my time today?".
+I built this web application because  I wanted to answer to one of the frequently asked question in my life, "How did I spend my time today?".
 In [WAYD](https://faresi.pythonanywhere.com) you can see how much time you spent on different subjects and how much time you were focused or happy or sad or etc.
 Also in this website you can determine a date range to filter results based on the days you want.

 Website address: https://faresi.pythonanywhere.com